fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes
 =======

+4.5.2
+- 🐛 Fix: Removed rollable tag from skills on member data tab of headquarter sheet

 4.5.1
 - 🐛 Fix: HQ was losing data when updating ownership, editor for notes was hidden.